 Alternatively, ascii characters can be used: ?, !, respectively.
-For example, !x[Int] y[Int]: f(x, y) = f(y, x).
+For example, !x in Int, y in Int: f(x,y) = f(y,x).
 A variable may only occur in the φ sentence of a quantifier declaring that variable.

-When quantifying a formula of type 'Symbols, the expression must contain a "guard" to prevent arity or type error.
-A guard is a predicate over 'Symbols that is defined by an enumeration in the same theory block.
+When quantifying a formula of type Symbol, the expression must contain a "guard" to prevent arity or type error.
+A guard is a predicate over Symbol that is defined by an enumeration in the same theory block.
 In the following example, symmetric must be defined by enumeration.

 '''

-!'p['Symbols]: symmetric('p) \Rightarrow (!x y : 'p(x,y) \Rightarrow 'p(y,x)).
+!'p in Symbol: symmetric('p) \Rightarrow (!x, y : 'p(x,y) \Rightarrow 'p(y,x)).

 '''